 If you are successful, your case will be sent back to the AAT to be reconsidered by a different AAT member.
 The AAT will then reassess the merits of your case and you may or may not be successful at the second AAT process.

 - Australian visas and Court system are more complex than what you may think.
-We recommend you seek legal advice before lodging an application.

 - If you are holding a bridging visa, it will expire 28 days after the AAT decision.
 You can apply for another bridging visa only once you file an application with the Court.

 - You can represent yourself in Court but given the complexity of the procedure and the importance of your review case, you might want to a solicitor and also a barrister to assist in your case.
 Migration agents cannot assist.

 - A Court decision will have an impact on your visa.